Skip to main content

 Biography

 Tyler Fox is an Associate Teaching Professor in the Department of Human Centered Design & Engineering at the University of Washington.
-Dr. Fox is an artist, researcher, technologist, and educator.
-His work focuses on the ways in which nonhuman relations shape our experience of, and relationship to, the surrounding world.
-His teaching fosters interdisciplinary research by nourishing student-centered projects that incorporate critical theory into practice-based research.
+Dr. Fox is an artist, researcher, technologist, and educator who studies how nonhuman relations shape our experience of the world.
+His research combines relational design approaches with systems thinking to explore how technological and ecological relationships influence design futures.
+His teaching emphasizes interdisciplinary collaboration and practice-based research, helping students develop the critical and adaptive skills needed to address complex socio-technical challenges.

 Fox holds a PhD from the School of Interactive Arts and Technology at Simon Fraser University, British Columbia; an MFA in Intermedia from Elam School of Fine Arts, University of Auckland, New Zealand; and bachelor’s degrees in Art History and Comparative History of Ideas, both from the University of Washington.